hackclub/hackclub/workshops/cringe_101/README.md

 Okay!
 Lets start by making a pair of `<audio>` tags.

-You have your tags in place but they’ll need a bit of configuring to get working.
+You have your tags in place but they'll need a bit of configuring to get working.
 Like all tags in HTML it can accept extra information called attributes to tweak them to your needs.